Used 2013 Chevrolet Silverado 1500 Hybrid Crew Cab

 - limited towing capacity

-The 2HY adds foglamps, power-folding and driver-side auto-dimming mirrors, rear parking sensors, a hard bed tonneau cover, a rear defroster, power-adjustable pedals, leather upholstery, six-way power front bucket seats (manual recline), a front center console, an auto-dimming rearview mirror, an upgraded Bose sound system, a rearview camera, a navigation system, real-time traffic, a touchscreen interface and an iPod/USB audio interface.
+The 2HY adds foglights, power-folding and driver-side auto-dimming mirrors, rear parking sensors, a hard tonneau cover, leather upholstery, six-way power front bucket seats (manual recline), a front center console, power-adjustable pedals, a rear defroster, an auto-dimming rearview mirror, a rearview camera, a touchscreen navigation system, real-time traffic info and an upgraded Bose audio system with an iPod/USB audio interface.
 A sunroof is optional.

-Available in either two- or four-wheel drive, the Silverado 1500 Hybrid is powered by a 6.0-liter V8.
-It's joined by two 60-kilowatt electric motors supplied by a nickel-metal hydride battery pack under the rear seat.
+Available in a choice of two- or four-wheel drive, the Silverado 1500 Hybrid is powered by a 6.0-liter V8 supplemented by two 60-kilowatt electric motors supplied by a nickel-metal hydride battery pack under the rear seat.
 On its own, the V8 is rated at 332 hp and 367 pound-feet of torque.
 GM engineers say that combined output with the electric motors is 379 hp.

 The unique transmission houses the electric motors along with three different planetary gearsets and four traditional clutches.
 It's complex to say the least, but simply put, it maximizes efficiency by adapting itself to current driving conditions.

 In Edmunds testing, a 4WD Silverado Hybrid took a leisurely 9.2 seconds to get from zero to 60 mph.
-By comparison, a regular V6-powered F-150 is a full second quicker, while its turbocharged V6 model does it in 6.5 seconds.
-The Hybrid's maximum tow rating is 6,100 pounds (5,900 pounds for 4WD), which is between 1,000 and 3,600 less than a Silverado crew cab with the 5.3-liter V8.
+By comparison, the new V6-powered Ram 1500 gets it done in 8.0 seconds while the Ford F-150 with the turbocharged EcoBoost V6 does it in 6.5 seconds.
+The Hybrid's maximum tow rating is 6,100 pounds (5,900 pounds for 4WD), which is between 1,000 and 3,600 pounds less than a Silverado crew cab with the 5.3-liter V8.

 EPA fuel economy estimates are 20 mpg city/23 mpg highway and 21 combined.
-The city is where the Hybrid shines -- most full-size trucks are in the 14-15-mpg range.
+The city is where this hybrid powertrain shines, with most full-size trucks earning EPA ratings of around 15 mpg city.

-Standard on the 2012 Chevrolet Silverado 1500 Hybrid are stability control, traction control, four-wheel antilock disc brakes, seat-mounted front side airbags and full-length side curtain airbags.
-OnStar emergency communications is also included.
+Standard safety features on the 2013 Chevrolet Silverado 1500 Hybrid include four-wheel antilock disc brakes, stability control, traction control, front-seat side airbags and full-length side curtain airbags.
+Also standard is OnStar, which includes automatic crash notification, on-demand roadside assistance, remote door unlocking and stolen vehicle assistance.
 The 2HY trim gets rear parking sensors and a rearview camera.

-In government crash tests, the 2012 Chevrolet Silverado 1500 Hybrid received an overall score of four stars (out of five), including four stars for overall frontal crash protection and five stars for overall side crash protection.
+In government crash tests, the 2013 Chevrolet Silverado 1500 Hybrid received an overall score of four stars out of five, including four stars for overall frontal crash protection and five stars for overall side crash protection.

 The Insurance Institute for Highway Safety tested a gas-only Silverado 1500 and gave the truck a top score of "Good" for frontal-offset crash protection, a second-best score of "Acceptable" for side-impact protection and a second-worst score of "Marginal" for roof strength.